puppetlabs/puppetdb/documentation/index.markdown

 Puppet itself can search a subset of this data using [exported resources][exported], which allow nodes to manage resources on other nodes.
 This is similar to the capabilities of the legacy ActiveRecord `storeconfigs` interface, but much, much faster.
 The remaining data is available through PuppetDB's query APIs (see navigation sidebar for details).

-### What Next?

-In future versions, PuppetDB will store historical catalogs for every node.

 System Requirements
 -----